marios/tripleo_ruck_job_tool/README.md

 ./oooci-jobs.sh: Run ./oooci-jobs.sh --refresh tripleo-ci-rhel-8-standalone-rhos-15 to setup local repos required for job query

 ```

-You can re-run with --refresh in order to setup the local checkouts required
+Re-run and include the --refresh flag in order to setup the local repo checkouts before
+performing the requested job query.
+The --path flag overrides the local repo checkout
+location, which defaults to $HOME/Downloads/oooci-jobs/.

-for subsequent runs.
-After you are setup, --refresh can be used as needed in
+After all required repos are cloned, --refresh can be used as needed in order to update the local
-order to update the local repo checkouts.
+repo checkouts.

 Note that running with --foreva will first also call the repo setup.

 ```
-[m@192 tripleo_ruck_job_tool]$ ./oooci-jobs.sh -f
+[m@192 tripleo_ruck_job_tool]$ ./oooci-jobs.sh --foreva

 **** ./oooci-jobs.sh ** 2019-05-31 15:32:27 *****************************************************************
 **** Starting local git clones setup or refresh